MicrosoftDocs/learn/learn-pr/advocates/java-target-destinations/includes/2-application-deployment-types.md

 ## Deployment options

-Wether you use Virtual Machines or a Platform as a Service, there are usually 3 ways to deploy your Java applications to the cloud:
+Wether you use Virtual Machines or a Platform-as-a-Service, there are usually 3 ways to deploy your Java applications to the cloud:

 - source code deployment: you simply commit your source code to a Git repository, and the cloud provider has got a process that will compile, build and package the application
 - Jar file deployment: you package your application as an executable Jar file, which is then run by the cloud provider